MakeSchool-Tutorials/Makestagram-Swift-V3/Q11-Keeping-Users-Logged-In/content.md

 slug: keeping-users-logged-in
 ---

-When testing the previous step, you may have noticed that each time we ran the app, we were redirected back to the login screen.
-This makes it slow to test whenever we add new features.
-From a user's perspective, once they sign up or log in for an app, they don't want to have to enter thier credidentials to log in again every time they open the app.
+When testing our code in the previous section, we were forced to reauthenticate ourselves every time we ran the app.
+The process of reauthenticating over and over again is tedious and makes us less likely to run our code often!
+We want to make it fast and easy to test new features.

+From the perspective of a user who downloaded your app, it would be annoying to have to remember my email/password and typing it out each time I open your app.
+Imagine if if you had to reauthenticate yourself every time you opened your favorite app?

-In other words, once a user is authenticated, they should stay logged into the app until they delete the app or log out.
-To make this work, we'll need some sort of local persistence on the app that can tell us on app launch if the user is already logged in.
-A perfect job for UserDefaults.
+For both reasons, once a user is authenticated into your app, we want their authentication to persist between app uses.
+They should stay logged in and authenticated until they delete the app or log out.
+To implement this functionality, we'll need to use local persistance to store some data on the user's device that tells us whether the user has previously authenticated.

+Let's learn about `UserDefaults` and how it can help us do this!

 # What is UserDefaults?

-UserDefaults is an easy way to store a small amount of non-sensitive data locally on the user's phone.
-It should typically be used to store flags.
-If you're looking to persist large amounts of information, a solution like CoreData or Realm is much more suitable.
+`UserDefaults` is an quick way to store small amounts of non-sensitive data on the user's phone.
+It is typically used to store flags such as whether the user has logged in.

+`UserDefaults` is not for storing large amounts of data on the user's device.
+Use *Core Data* or *Realm* instead.
+`UserDefaults` is not for storing important, sensitive information like passwords or auth tokens.
+Use *Keychain* instead.

 Using UserDefaults to store data is really easy.
-To write data, you access the UserDefaults singleton and use the provided instance methods to store various types of information like so:
+To write data, access the `UserDefault` singleton and use the provided instance methods to store various types of information like so:

     // write data
     UserDefaults.standard.set(false, forKey: Constants.UserDefaults.isFirstTimeUser)

-To read information from UserDefaults:
+To read information from `UserDefaults`:

     // read data
     let isFirstTimeUser = UserDefaults.standard.bool(forKey: Constants.UserDefaults.isFirstTimeUser)

-Keep in mind that all contents of UserDefaults is deleted when an user deletes the app from their phone.
+If a user removes your app from their phone, all content stored within `UserDefault`s will also be deleted.

 # Persisting our User

-To manage whether the user is logged in, we'll be storing our current user object.
-In order to archive a custom class, we need to use `NSKeyedArchiver` to turn our user object into a `Data` type.
-In order to do so, we'll need to make sure `User` inherits from `NSObject`.
-Also we'll need to add `super.init()` to our initializers to make sure we're using NSObject's initializer.
+To persist authentication, we'll use `UserDefaults` to store our `User` singleton between sessions.
+Storing a custom class in `UserDefaults` requires a little additional setup.
+We'll need to use `NSKeyedArchiver` to convert our class from type `User` to the `Data` type.

+To use `NSKeyedArchiver` to archive our `User`, we'll need to:

+1. Have `User` must subclass `NSObject`
+2. `User` implement the `NSCoding` protocol

+## Subclassing NSObject

+Add the `NSObject` superclass to your `User` class.
+We'll also need to add `super.init()` to our initializers to make sure we're calling `NSObject`'s initializer to initialize the class.

     class User: NSObject {

         // ...